In the previous entry we created our first TypeScript application. We simply created an empty folder and put our files inside.

 : Contains all the source code of the project/dist

-: Contains testing filestsconfig.json
+: Contains the testing filestsconfig.json

 : TypeScript compiler configuration filepackage.json